gladstone28/rose-qr-code/README.md

 ### Continued development

 I tried to use the REACT Library to complete the assignment but got it messed up after several attempts.
-I need to really understand React beyong npx create-react-app
+I really need to understand React beyond npx create-react-app  even after following thr tic-tac-toe exercise at the REACT site more than once.

 ### Useful resources

-- [Example resource 1](https://www.youtube.com/watch?v=Yf5K0XgXrRs) - the use of codepen.io was rein-forced through this video.
+- [Example resource 1](https://www.youtube.com/watch?v=Yf5K0XgXrRs) - the use of codepen.io was reinforced through watching this video.
 The tutor also made it easier for me to understand semantic HTML.
 - [Example resource 2](https://www.codecademy.com/courses/learn-sass/projects/refactor-scss-1) - This lesson helped me finally to understand how to refactor CSS to SCSS.
 I'd recommend it to anyone still learning this concept.

 ## Author